practicalli/clojure/clojure-editors/editor-user-guides/vscode-calva.md

 ## Structured editing - Paredit

 Once you get the basics of Clojure development, you can try structural editing which is a way to edit your code without breaking the structure of Clojure.
-Structural editing ensures you dont have uneven parentheses, `()`, `[]`, `{}`, etc.
+Structural editing ensures you don't have uneven parentheses, `()`, `[]`, `{}`, etc.

 The [Calva visual Guide to Paredit](https://calva.io/paredit/) includes lots of examples of using Structural editing.